DuongHieuMAI/interview-questions/extra/problem_solving.md

 2. Situation that you solved a problem/ Challenges you faced

-- Production server was shutdown incidentally.
+- Production server was shutdown incidentally
 - Infinite loop of lambda function execution
 - Some one expose AWS access key
 - Payload is too large when working with AWS IoT ThingShadow